fsi-hack4autism/hackathon-2024/README.md

   * Connect them with other parents in same situation
   * Connect them with credible resources and organizations that offer help in the specific area they are looking for
 #### Stakeholders
-* Key stakeholder: Parents
-* Other stakeholders: BCBA, RBTs, Non-profit organizations, children
+* RBT, BCBA, parent, child, non-profit organization
 #### Leadership team
 | Name | Role | Company |
 |------|------|---------|